SESARLab/mfh-dl-performace-testing/thesis.md

 - `double_value` is only populated for float-based measurements while `str_value` is `NULL`.
 `measure_timestamp` is calculated, while `start_timestamp` and `end_timestamp` are `NULL`

-- For phase-based measurement `str_value` is populated, while `double_value` is `NULL`.
+- For phase-based measurement, `str_value` is populated, while `double_value` is `NULL`.
 Both `start_timestamp` and `end_timestamp` times are calculated, while `measure_timestamp` is `NULL`

-- For tag based measurement `str_value` is populated, while `double_value` is `NULL`.
+- For tag based measurement, `str_value` is populated, while `double_value` is `NULL`.
 `measure_timestamp` is calculated, while `start_timestamp` and `end_timestamp` are `NULL`

 I wrote "MFH measurements generator" [36] to solve this problem, a Node.js application to generate random synthetic data for performance testing; the application source code is hosted on SESAR Lab Github's organization and is released under the Apache 2.0 License.
 The application's working is simple: it iterates from 1 to *N*, where *N* is the desired number of rows.
 Each iteration produces a randomly generated measurement that respects the logical constraints reported above; the application's output is a CSV file containing the produced data.
 To provide a certain degree of semantic to the random measurement, I defined some static datasets used as the basis for each generation.
 Sensors (sensor_id, sensor_type, sensor_desc_name, unit_of_measure) and collection agents (insertion_agent) were dumped from the MIND Foods HUB Hive production cluster and randomly picked for each generated row.
 For the values of `location_name`, `location_botanic_name`, and `location_cultivation_name`, I used Mockaroo [37].
 This online service allows generating synthetic data comprehensive of commons and scientific plant names, with whom I produced a set of 100 locations, randomly picked for each generated row.
 Ultimately, to simulate a dataset of a Data Lake in operation, all rows were generated computing the `insertion_timestamp` in a temporal range of two years.

-Using "MFH measurements generator", I produced a CSV dataset containing 50 million rows (approximately 15 GB of size) of random, synthetic data to test Apache Hive and Apache Druid.
+Using the "MFH measurements generator", I produced a CSV dataset containing 50 million rows (approximately 15 GB of size) of random, synthetic data to test Apache Hive and Apache Druid.

 ### 3.3 Data ingestion